odagora/personal-website/src/pages/posts/creating-an-ecommerce-web-component-from-scratch.md

 ```

 ## Step 2: Implementing Getters and Setters for internal state
 Next, we implement getters and setters to access and update the internal state of the `CartItem` component.
-This allows controlled access to the component's data.
+This allows controlled access to the component's data:

 ```js
 // Getter method to get the value of a property in the state object